MileHacker Logo

 Important Considerations

 • Digital Copies: Make digital copies of your passport, visa, and other important documents.
-Store them on the cloud or email them to yourself for backup.
+Store them in a cloud service or email them to yourself for backup.

-• Health Documentation: Carry any relevant your medical records or vaccination records, especially if pre-existing conditions or allergies exist.
+• Health Documentation: Carry any relevant your medical records or vaccination records, especially if pre-existing circumstances or allergies exist.

 • Health Alerts: Always check the latest travel advisories before your trip, as regulations can change.